Ludwigvsch/cse15l-lab-reports/index.md

 <up><enter>
 ```

 The ssh cs15lfa23hf@ieng.ucsd.edu command was 1 up in the search history of my terminal, hence I used the up arrow key to access it.
+It basically just connects to the server int my specific account online automatically since my key is saved on it.

 **Step 5**